Classification and a priori estimates for the singular prescribing $Q$-curvature equation on 4-manifold

-Theorem \ref{thm-classification} is a quantization result that also determines the asymptotic behavior of $u$ at infinity under a sub-quadratic growth condition.
-If the $o(|x|^2)$ assumption is removed, we have \begin{thm} Let $u$ be a solution of (\ref{equ-liou-2}) with $\gamma>-1$.
-Then after an orthogonal transformation, $u(x)$ can be represented by
+\end{cor} Note that $[\frac{1}{4\mu}]$ stands for the largest integer no greater than $\frac{1}{4\mu}$.
+If $\gamma>-\frac{3}{4}$, $M=0$, the third term in (\ref{u-high-asy-p}) does not exist in this case.
+If the $o(|x|^2)$ assumption in Theorem \ref{thm-classification} is removed, it is established in \cite{hyder} by Hyder et al that if $u$ is a solution of (\ref{equ-liou-2}) with $\gamma>-1$, after an orthogonal transformation, $u(x)$ can be represented by